germinateplatform/germinate-training/session-1.md

 <br/>

 > ### About
-> This training has been created under the <a href="https://www.templetonworldcharity.org/">Templeton World Charity Foundation, Inc.</a> Grant ID TWCF0400 *'Safeguarding crop diversity for food security: Pre-breeding complemented with Innovative Finance'* which is managed by the <a href="https://www.croptrust.org/">Crop Trust</a>.
+> This training has been created under the [Templeton World Charity Foundation, Inc.](https://www.templetonworldcharity.org/) Grant ID TWCF0400 *'Safeguarding crop diversity for food security: Pre-breeding complemented with Innovative Finance'* which is managed by the [Crop Trust](https://www.croptrust.org/).
 This training is free to use and released under a non-restrictive open source licence.